Savory/docs/src/cli.md

 ---
 ## Overview

-The [Danet CLI](https://github.com/Savory/Danet-CLI) is a command-line interface tool that helps you to initialize, run and bundle your Danet applications.
+The [Danet CLI](https://github.com/Savory/Danet-CLI) is a command-line interface tool that helps you to initialize, run, bundle your Danet applications and scaffold modules, controllers and services.

-In the future, it will allow creating modules/controllers/services.Project created with the CLI embody best-practice architectural patterns to encourage well-structured apps.
+Projects created with the CLI embody best-practice architectural patterns to encourage well-structured apps.

 ## Installation